Ya-Za/dagnn/README.md

 ## Installation

-To install, run [``setup.m``](https://github.com/Ya-Za/dagnn/raw/master/setup.m) in the directory where you want to install the program.
+To install, run <a href="https://github.com/Ya-Za/dagnn/raw/master/setup.m" download>``setup.m``</a>in the directory where you want to install the program.
 The output will let you know whether you will need any additional toolboxes.

 ## Execution